mgp25/SC-API/README.md

 Go to https://clients.casper.io/login.php and create an account.

-Once you have created an account, go to "Projects" and create a new project.
+Once you have created an account, go to `Projects` and create a new project.

 ![projects](http://s2.postimg.org/r7olutpah/projects.png)